 This limits how much money you will pay for covered services in a plan year.

 Each plan decides its own out-of-pocket limit, which may be lower.
-For example, in 2020, the average Medicare Advantage out-of-pocket limit for in-network services was about $5,000.
+For example, in 2022, the average Medicare Advantage out-of-pocket limit was below the maximum.

 Keep in mind that services not covered by Original Medicare — such as hearing, vision and prescription drugs — do not count toward the out-of-pocket limit.

 It’s important to note that your Medicare Advantage premium, deductibles and other costs can change each year.

 Make sure to read your plan’s statement of benefits to identify any changes your provider makes.

 How to Pick the Right Medicare Advantage Plan